erew123/alltalk_tts/README.md

 8) You can now start move back to the main Text generation webUI folder `cd ..` (a few times), start Text generation webUI with whichever **one** of the startup scripts is correct for your OS (`start_windows.bat`,`./start_linux.sh`, `start_macos.sh` or `start_wsl.bat`)  and load the AllTalk extension in the Text generation webUI **session** tab.<br><br> Starting Text-generation-webui with its correct start-up script is $\textcolor{red}{\textsf{VERY IMPORTANT}}$.

+   Any time you need to make changes to AllTalk, or use Finetuning etc, always start the Text-generation-webui Python environment first.

+   Please read the `🟩 Other installation notes` (also additional voices are available there).

+   Finetuning & DeepSpeed have other installation requirements (depending on your OS) so please read any instructions in the setup utility and refer back here to this page for detailed instructions (as needed).<br><br>

 </details>

 ## 🟩 Manual Installation - As a Standalone Application
-On Mac's or if you wish to perform a manual installation, please expand the below.
+On Mac's or if you wish to perform a manual installation.
+Click to expand the correct section below:
 <details>
-	<summary>(Click to expand) MANUAL INSTALLATION - I want to run AllTalk as a standalone when installed with Text-generation-webui</summary><br>
+	<summary>MANUAL INSTALLATION - I want to run AllTalk as a standalone when installed with Text-generation-webui</summary><br>

 If you already have AllTalk as a extension of Text-generation-webui, and wish to run it as standalone, load Text-generation-webui's Python environment `cmd_windows.bat`, `./cmd_linux.sh`, `cmd_macos.sh` or `cmd_wsl.bat`, move into the AllTalk folder `cd extensions` > `cd alltalk_tts` and start AllTalk with `python script.py`.
 There is nothing beyond this you would need to do.
 </details>
 <details>
-	<summary>(Click to expand) MANUAL INSTALLATION - I wish to do a custom install of AllTalk</summary><br>
+	<summary>MANUAL INSTALLATION - I wish to do a custom install of AllTalk</summary><br>

 AllTalk will run as a standalone app, as long as you install its requirements files into whatever Python environment you are using.
 You can follow the steps to install the AllTalk's requirements into whatever Python environment you wish.
 Because I dont know what Python environment you are wanting to use, I can only give you a loose set of installation instructions.

 Please note, at time of writing, the TTS engine requires Python **3.9.x** to **3.11.x** [TTS Engine details here](https://pypi.org/project/TTS/).
 AllTalk and its requirements are tested on Python **3.11.x**.

-#### 🔹 A very quick understanding of Python Environments.
+#### 🟩 A very quick understanding of Python Environments.
 Different Python applications have different requirements, some of those requirement’s conflict with other Python applications requirements.
 To work around this problem, you can create different Python environments that remain separated from one another.
 A simple way of looking at Python environments, is just like how your house has different rooms for specific purposes (Kitchen, Bathroom, Bedroom etc).
 You can create a Python environment that is built/customised specifically for your current applications needs/purposes and will **not** interfere with any other Python applications environments/installations. <br><br>If you are adept at managing Python environments, have an existing Python environment and know that you won’t cause any conflicts by installing AllTalk's requirements within that Python environment, then load up your Python environment and install the requirements.
 For everyone else, here is a basic guide on installing AllTalk in its own custom Python environment (there will be small variations between OS's, but the principle is the same).

 **Note:** A standard VENV can cause module path issues, hence Conda is the correct method to create a Python environment for AllTalk.

-#### 🔹 Building a custom Python Environment with Miniconda
+#### 🟩 Building a custom Python Environment with Miniconda
 1) Open a terminal/command prompt, and confirm that both `python --version` and `pip` both work.
 Neither of them should give an error message.
 If they do you may need to install Python (and maybe Pip).<br><br>[Python Website](https://www.python.org/downloads/)<br>[Pip Website](https://pip.pypa.io/en/stable/installation/)<br><br>Once you have those working you can now continue on.<br><br>

 2) Assuming you don't already have Miniconda installed, we will need to download and install Minoconda as this is what we will use to build our custom Python environment.<br><br>[Miniconda Website](https://docs.conda.io/projects/miniconda/en/latest/)<br><br>Download the Miniconda version that is correct for your OS and then install it.
 Miniconda will create some items in your Start Menu or Application Launcher called something like `Anaconda Prompt`<br><br> You will start the `Anaconda Prompt` and your prompt in your terminal/command prompt will say something like: <br><br>`(base) C:\users\myaccount\>`<br><br> The important bit is that it has the `(base)`, the location after that doesn't matter. `(base)` signifies we are in the base conda Python environment and can now create custom Python environments with Conda.<br><br>